How to Fix Failed to Mount Wrong FS Type, Bad Option, Bad Superblock on Linux

 sudo apt-get install ntfs-3g # For Debian/Ubuntu

-sudo yum install ntfs-3g # For Red Hat/CentOS
+sudo dnf install ntfs-3g # For Fedora/Red Hat

 Check NTFS Partition Integrity